narcissekinanswe/narcissekinanswe/README.md

 - 👋 Hi, I’m @narcissekinanswe
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning java and pytho
+- 🌱 I’m currently learning Java and Python
 - 💞️ I’m looking to collaborate on programming
 - 📫 How to reach me.
 I am living in Johannesburg